 You don't have to but it does make it look nicer in my opinion.

-Make diagonal cuts on all sides about ¼ inch deep to give the rub extra surface area to stick to.
+Make diagonal cuts on all sides about ¼ inch deep to give the rub and herbs extra surface area to stick to.

 The pork loin is now ready for the seasoning process.

 Brush on some olive oil to help the rub to stick.

 Place about half of the herb rub on the top side of the pork loin and rub it all over the top and sides of the meat.

 Flip the pork loin over and put the other half of the herb rub on the bottom side and more on the sides and ends wherever needed.

 Place the rubbed pork loin into a bowl with a lid (I like to use the Ziploc® bowls that you use a few times then throw away but your choice here).